reidjohnson/hpipy/_sources/user_guide/neural_network.rst.txt

 - :math:`Q_i` is the time-invariant quality or quantity of property *i* (e.g., structural/locational attributes).
 - :math:`\varepsilon_{it}` is a residual term capturing idiosyncratic noise or omitted effects.

 This model is conceptually similar to hedonic or repeat-sales approaches, where market effects and property characteristics are disentangled.
+The index is derived by directly extracting the market-level estimates for each time period from the model and normalizing them to a base period.

 **Residual Approach**